All Products

 1. Log on to the Cloud Monitor console.

-2. In the left navigation pane, choose Event Center > Event Subscription.
+2. In the navigation pane on the left, choose Event Center > Event Subscription.

 3. On the Subscription Policy tab, click Create Subscription Policy.

-4. On the Create Subscription Policy page, configure the policy.
-For more information, see Manage event subscription policies (recommended).
+4. On the Create Subscription Policy page, configure the parameters.
+For more information, see Manage event subscriptions (Recommended).

 image